bolt/themes/base-2018/README.md

 Bulma for Bolt will stay out of your workflow as much as possible.

 This theme does include Sass, Javascript and Gulp files, and is optimized for a Gulp-based workflow.
-To get the most out of Foundation for Bolt, Gulp is highly recommended.
+To get the most out of this theme, Gulp is highly recommended.
 However, if you're not using Gulp yet, you can also modify the compiled CSS files as is.

 File Structure
 --------------